jmar0904/joemartin-MADA-project/README.md

 ### Instructions

-To fully reproduce this project, only the files in the code folder are needed.
+To fully reproduce this project, only the files in the code folder and the manuscript are needed.
 Run them in this order to test all code:

 1) `code/processing_code/processing_code.R` - This is the data processing file.
 All necessary data files will load into here and produce the final, clean dataset.